No Bake Peanut Butter Cheesecake

 - Pulse the Oreo cookies (wafers and filling) in a food processor until fine crumbs.
 Or place in a freezer bag and crush with a rolling pin.

-- Press the mixture into the bottom and slightly up the sides (about ⅓ - ½ of the way) of the springform pan.
-Place in the fridge as you make the filling.
+- Press the mixture into the bottom and up the sides (about 1/2 to 3/4 to the top) of the springform pan.

 Cheesecake Filling

 - Carefully fold the whipped cream into the peanut butter mixture using a rubber spatula.
 Gently fold the mixture until you no longer see and streaks of whipping cream.
+The mixture should be an even consistency when finished.

-- Spoon the mixture over the crust and smooth the top.
-Cover and chill in the fridge for the cheesecake to set - at least 6 hours.
+- Cover the pan and place the cheesecake in the fridge to set for at least 6 hours or overnight.
 I typically make the cheesecake the night before I plan to serve it.

 - Remove the cake from the fridge.
 Trace around the outside of the cake with a sharp knife, then unclamp the springform pan.